timruffles/backbone-vo/README.md

 assert( a.eql(b) ); // succeeds - follows value semantics
 ```

+BackboneVo gives access to fields via a `get()` method to fit naturally into Backbone apps.
+It also provides a `set()` method, but this simply throws an error to remind you it's a value object, or to let developers who've not learned about them know how to use them.

 ## Install

 values-backbone supports require.js and other AMD loaders, or you can simply include it as normal and it'll define `window.BackboneVo`.